 2. Medical and psychosocial assessment

-Before a protection mandate can be validated, the person in question must undergo a medical and psychosocial assessment, either in the public health sector or the private sector.
+Before a protection mandate can be validated, the person in question must undergo a medical assessment by a physician and a psychosocial assessment by a social worker, either in the public health sector or the private sector.
 The assessment provides the court with the information it needs to determine the extent of the incapacity and whether or not the mandataries are able to take on the responsibility.

 Once the request has been submitted, it must be served to the person in question through a bailiff.
+The person will receive the notice of presentation indicating the date on which the application will be submitted to the court, as well as the application for probate and a notice informing them of their rights.
 Substitute mandataries and two other people close to the incapacitated person (family, friends, loved ones, etc.) are notified, and the Curateur public is also made aware of the request.

 Once all of the steps listed above have been completed, the court will make its final ruling.
 The mandator is notified of the decision, which gives the mandatary official permission to assume the role.